BrainBacon/gittalk/README.md

 # gittalk

-An app for my presentation on Git using Clojure, AngularJS, and Bootstrap 3.0 Page content is in Markdown format and loaded asynchronously into the page via AngularJS.
+An app for my presentation on Git using Clojure, Bootstrap 3.0, and Reveal.js Page content is in Markdown format and loaded via Reveal.js

 ## Prerequisites